 April 2005 to March 2007: We open our first charity shop (Revival).
 We hold our first Charity Ball – attracting high profile guests including the Mayor of Stevenage and High Sheriff of Hertfordshire.

 April 2007 to March 2010: We receive our second Highly Commended Award from Centre for Social Justice.
 Our Freedom Project (working with young sex workers) wins a High Sherriff Award.
-Wynford Ellis Owen, CEO of The Welsh Council of Alcohol and Other Drugs http://www.welshcouncil.org.uk begins work on establishing a bilingual Living Room in Cardiff, Wales.
 Janis receives many awards both nationally and locally including most notibly an MBE in the 2010 New Year’s Honours List.

 January 2015: Our St Albans centre receives the High Sheriff Award.

 July and October 2015 – Lloyds Bank Foundation awards The Living Room ‘Unsung Hero for the East of England’ and ‘Unsung Hero UK Runner Up’: Lloyds Bank Foundation selected The Living Room from charities across the East of England as their Charity Achievement Awards Unsung Hero Regional Winner.
-We received a cash prize of £1,000 and went on to compete against charities from across England and Wales, Northern Ireland and the Channel Islands for the title of UK Finalist.
-The results were announced at the UK Final awards ceremony on 8th October, attended by our Drug Addiction Counsellor, Laura Drane, and our Founder and CEO, Janis Feely MBE, and we were awarded ‘Unsung Hero UK Runner Up’.
+We received a cash prize and went on to compete against charities from across England and Wales, Northern Ireland and the Channel Islands for the title of UK Finalist.
+The results were announced at the UK Final awards ceremony, attended by our Drug Addiction Counsellor: Laura Drane, and our Founder: Janis Feely MBE.
+We were awarded ‘Unsung Hero UK Runner Up’.

 Whilst attending our Stevenage Centre every weekday for 18 months, Laura showed a strong aptitude for helping others and it was suggested by staff that she should become a counsellor herself.
-Consequently, in 2010 Laura began her counselling training and, in April 2012, started working as a full-time Living Room Counsellor with special responsibility for problem drug users.
-In May of this year Laura achieved her Master’s Degree in Psychodynamic Psychotherapy from the University of Hertfordshire.
+Consequently, in 2010 Laura began her counselling training and, in April 2012, started working as a full-time Living Room Counsellor with special responsibility for problem drug users, consequently achieving her Master’s Degree in Psychodynamic Psychotherapy from the University of Hertfordshire.